 - We will take into account your income and outgoings when we arrange a payment plan for this shortfall debt with you.
 But if we cannot agree a suitable plan, we may have to go to court to get our money back.
 You might have to pay additional court costs.

 - If a shortfall debt is not paid, it could affect whether you are able to get credit in future.

 - If you have had a Buy to Let mortgage we may obtain a charge against your home.

-- If you do not make an arrangement to repay the shortfall debt, we could take repossession proceedings against your home.
+- If you do not make an arrangement to repay the shortfall debt on a Buy to Let mortgage, we could take repossession proceedings against your home.

 Should I use a “mortgage rescue" or "rent back" scheme?